 - Results of blood or breath tests for DUIs

 However, negligence is only one element that you must prove in order to get the compensation you deserve.
-Your attorney also needs to show evidence of all your damages.
+Your car wreck lawyer also needs to show evidence of all your damages.
 This can include pay stubs showing lost wages due to injury, medical records of the extent of your injury, testimony from friends and family, your own testimony, and more.